Cell (processor): History

-In mid-2000, Sony, Toshiba, and IBM formed the STI alliance to develop a new microprocessor.
+In the mid-2000s, Sony, Toshiba, and IBM formed the STI alliance to develop a new microprocessor.
 The STI Design Center opened in March 2001 in Austin, Texas.
-Over the next four years, more than 400 engineers collaborated on the project, with IBM contributing from eleven of its design centers.
+Over the next four years, more than 400 engineers collaborated on the project, with IBM contributing work from eleven of its design centers.

 Initial patents described a configuration with four Power Processing Elements (PPEs), each paired with eight Synergistic Processing Elements (SPEs), for a theoretical peak performance of 1 teraFLOPS.
 However, only a scaled-down design—one PPE with eight SPEs—was ultimately manufactured.

-Fabrication of the initial Cell chip began on a 90 nm SOI (silicon on insulator) process.
+Fabrication of the initial Cell chip began on a 90 nm silicon on insulator (SOI) process (i.e., lithographic node).
 In March 2007, IBM transitioned production to a 65 nm process, followed by a 45 nm process announced in February 2008.
-Bandai Namco Entertainment used the Cell processor in its Namco System 357 and 369 arcade boards.
+The video game publisher Bandai Namco Entertainment used the Cell processor in its Namco System 357 and 369 arcade boards.

 In May 2008, IBM introduced the PowerXCell 8i, a double-precision variant of the Cell processor, used in systems such as IBM's Roadrunner supercomputer, the first to achieve one petaFLOPS and the fastest until late 2009.

-IBM ceased development of higher-core-count Cell variants (such as a 32-APU version) in late 2009, but continued supporting existing Cell-based products.
+IBM ceased development of higher-core-count Cell variants (such as a 32-APU version) in late 2009, but it continues to support existing Cell-based products.